TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 31/Job 31.21.md

 ---

-If I have lifted up my hand against the fatherless, Because I saw my help in the gate:
+if I have lifted up my hand against the fatherless, because I saw my help in the gate,